top of page

 OBJECTIVES

-This US/Chile Exchange aims to foster international collaboration and provide critical research opportunities for early career scientists by providing these scientists with extended visits to research institutions in a partner country.
+To foster international collaboration and provide critical research opportunities for students and early career scientists

 Description

-WHAT: A month long independent research opportunity for U.S. and Chilean based students or early career scientists with labs, observatories, field sites, or other scientific institutions with similar research interests goals in the partner country.
+WHAT: A month-long independent research opportunity for U.S. and Chilean based students or early career scientists (within 3 years of receiving last degree) with labs, observatories, field sites, or other scientific institutions with similar research interests goals in the partner country.
 This exchange will provide funds for these scientists to visit the host institution in partner countries for up to 28 days.

 FUNDING: Participant support for travel, food, and lodging is available through SZNet which is supported by funding from the National Science Foundation AccelNet program under award 2301732.
 Funding is limited to 5 participants.

-WHO SHOULD APPLY: Open to both students and early career scientists (within 10 years of receiving your last degree) based in the U.S. and Chile interested in conducting independent research at an institution in a partner country.
+WHO SHOULD APPLY: Open to undergraduate and graduate students, as well as early career scientists (within 3 years of receiving your last degree) based or currently enrolled in U.S. and Chilean institutions interested in subduction zone science.
 U.S. based applicants are invited to apply to Chilean institutions, and reciprocally, Chilean based applicants to apply to U.S. institutions.

 Host Institutions